lalrochhara/Anim_Manager_Old/README.md

 Anything missing kindly let us know at [Senu Infinity Support](https://t.me/senuinfinitygroup) or simply submit a pull request on the readme.

-Should any be missing kindly let us know at [Senu In͏i͏f͏i͏n͏i͏t͏y͏](https://t.me/senuinfinity) or simply submit a pull request on the readme.

 ## Anim Manager the telegram Bot Project
 The Advanced Branch (For PRO's)